dethos/kinspect/README.md

 # kinspector

 Small tool to quickly inspect the details for PGP public keys.
-Just open the page, paste the key and the key properties.
+Just open the web page, paste the key on the textarea and the key properties will be displayed.

 ## Development Instructions

+### Install the dependencies

 ```
 npm install